gaurav-cloud-ai/Cloud-/linux-notes.md

 Basic linux commands -
-ls , ls -la , ls -l , ls /etc   — this are used to see directory and file cd   this is used to change directory,
+ls , ls -la , ls -l , ls /etc   — these are used to see directory and file cd   —this is used to change directory,
-cd ..    this is used to go one directory back. cd ../..   — this is used to go two directory back. cd ~    — this is used to go directly into home directory. cd /    — this is used to go directly into root directory. pwd     — this is used to check current location. mkdir   — this is used to creat directory.
+cd ..    —this is used to go one directory back. cd ../..      — this is used to go two directory back. cd ~         — this is used to go directly into home directory. cd /    — this is used to go directly into root directory. pwd     — this is used to check current location. mkdir   — this is used to creat directory.